 Plan your day in advance to get the most from the time available.

-When you arrive you can go straight to the talk or information desk for the subject(s) you are interested in, but if you need some help or to pick up a programme or prospectus, go to one of the helpdesks in the main Open Day venues.
+When you arrive you can go straight to the talk or information desk for the subject(s) you are interested in, but if you need some help or want to pick up a programme or prospectus, go to one of the Help Desks in the main Open Day venues.

-There will also be red gazebos located in Bristo Square, in the Central area and near the shuttle bus drop off point at King's Buildings, where you can pick up programmes, ask directions and speak to our student helpers.
+There will also be red gazebos located in George Square in the central area, and near the shuttle bus drop off point at King's Buildings, where you can pick up programmes, ask for directions and speak to our student helpers.

-Some talks might be very busy, especially during the morning, so keep in mind that most are repeated later in the day, and that these are often less busy.
-Where talks are very busy we will prioritise students before admitting parents or advisers.
+Some talks might be very busy, especially during the morning, so keep in mind that most are repeated later in the day and that these repeat talks are often less busy.
+Where talks are very busy we will prioritise students before admitting accompanying guests.

 Registering your interest in a subject on the booking form does not guarantee you a place in a specific talk.